OliverNichols/Basic-Calculator/README.md

 ### Example usage
 ```
 import parser
-result = parser.parse(script, ID) # script passed should be string, ID is any hashable identifier for a user (pass None for global use)
+result = parser.parse(script, ID)
 ```
-This will allow the user to store their own variables and will be uneffected by other users.
+Note: The `script` passed should be `str`, and `ID` may be any hashable identifier for a user (may be ignored for global use).
+Passing `ID` to the parser allows users to assign values to variables without overlap.

 If you need to get the value set for anyone's variables, use:
 ```